shanna-f/Tax-Reporting-ETRM-Case-Study-Phase2/README.md

 ## 12. Key Learnings & Reflection

-- **Templates are guides, not rules.** Adapt to your project’s needs.
+- ✨**Templates are guides, not rules.** Adapt to your project’s needs.
-- **Know when to stop analyzing.** Aim for “just enough” to move forward.
+- ✨**Know when to stop analyzing.** Aim for “just enough” to move forward.
-- **Iterate and validate.** First drafts are conversation starters.
+- ✨**Iterate and validate.** First drafts are conversation starters.
-- **Diagrams expose dependencies.** They reveal missing data or gaps early.
+- ✨**Diagrams expose dependencies.** They reveal missing data or gaps early.
-- **Always start with business purpose.** The “why” shapes the “what.”
+- ✨**Always start with business purpose.** The “why” shapes the “what.”
-- **Consistency builds trust.** A clear Data Dictionary aligns teams.
+- ✨**Consistency builds trust.** A clear Data Dictionary aligns teams.
-- **Visuals drive alignment.** ERDs, DFDs, and mockups turn complexity into shared understanding.
+- ✨**Visuals drive alignment.** ERDs, DFDs, and mockups turn complexity into shared understanding.